 Stock-Based Compensation Expense - Stock-based compensation expense is recorded using the fair-value based method for all awards granted.
 Compensation costs for stock options and awards is recorded in earnings (loss) over the requisite service period based on the fair value of those options and awards.
-For employees, fair value is estimated at the grant date, and for non-employees, fair value is re-measured at each reporting date as required by Accounting Standards Codification (ASC) 718, "Compensation-Stock Compensation," and Accounting Standards Updates (ASU) 2018-07, Compensation - Stock Compensation."
-Stock options for non-employee directors for their services as directors acting in their role as members of a board of directors are treated as employees if those directors were elected by the employer's shareholders or appointed to a board position that will be filled by shareholder election when the existing term expires.
-Awards granted to those individuals for other services shall be accounted for as awards to non-employees.
+For employees, fair value is estimated at the grant date and for non-employees fair value is re-measured at each reporting date as required by ASC 718, "Compensation-Stock Compensation," and ASC 505-50, "Equity-Based Payments to Non-Employees."
 Fair values of awards granted under the share option plans are estimated using a Black-Scholes option pricing model.
 The determination of fair value for stock-based awards on the date of grant using an option pricing model requires management to make certain assumptions regarding a number of complex and subjective variables.
 The Company classifies its stock-based payments as either liability-classified awards or as equity-classified awards.
 The Company remeasures liability-classified awards to fair value at each balance sheet date until the award is settled.
 The liability for liability-classified awards generally is equal to the fair value of the award as of the balance sheet date multiplied by the percentage vested at the time.
-The Company charges (or credits) the change in the liability amount from one balance sheet date to another to changes in fair value method of accounting and recognizes such amounts, upon vesting, in general administrative or research and development expenses wit
+The Company charges (or credits) the change in the liability amount from one balance sheet date to another to changes in fair value of option/warrant liabilities gains.
+The Company accounts for awards of equity instruments issued to employees and directors under the fair value method of accounting and recognize such amounts, upon vesting, in general administrative and research and development expenses within its Consolidated Statements of Comprehensive Loss.

-Concentration of Credit Risk - Financial instruments that subject the Company to credit risk consist of cash.
-The Company maintains cash with well-capitalized financial institutions.
+Concentration of Credit Risk - Financial instruments that subject the Company to credit risk consist of cash and cash equivalents.
+The Company maintains cash and cash equivalents with well-capitalized financial institutions.
 At times, those amounts may exceed insured limits.
-The Company has no other significant concentrations of credit risk.
+The Company has no significant concentrations of credit risk.